ACT Occupation List

 If the nominated occupation is listed as 'open' on the current ACT Occupation list, the application for RCB support is deemed to meet this criteria.

-Occupations listed as 'limited' or 'closed' do not meet the criteria.
+Occupations listed as 'closed' do not meet the criteria.
 You should refer to the RCB guidelines for other pathways to demonstrate that the position cannot be filled from the local labour market.